Government action

 Colombia: In 2022, the Ministry of Health and Social Protection and Health Care Without Harm signed a memorandum of understanding to work together to estimate the climate footprint of the Colombian national health system at the facility level.

-Based on the findings, a series of specific recommendations will help develop a Comprehensive Sectoral Climate Change Management Plan (PIGCCS) for the Colombian health sector.
+Based on the findings, Health Care Without Harm produced a series of specific recommendations to help develop a Comprehensive Sectoral Climate Change Management Plan (PIGCCS) for the Colombian health sector.

 Africa